israkir/israkir/README.md

 ## current focus

-- 📊 **[Copinance](https://copinance.com)** — learning and research tools for understanding equities, options, and market structure through real data.
+- 📊 **[Copinance](https://copinance.com)** — an educational research workspace for equities and options — real market data, inspectable evidence, and the machinery behind the price.

 - 🧭 **[copinance-os](https://github.com/israkir/copinance-os)** — the open research stack behind Copinance: reproducible Python pipelines for equities, options, and macro research, designed to keep AI analysis grounded in market data.